 During lockdown, we introduced hands-free homing, which has been successful in finding many of our cats and kittens brilliant new owners.
 We’re continuing to rehome our cats virtually, however are now also offering visits in Haslemere by appointment, so you have the opportunity to meet your moggy match.
 If you are interested in any of the cats available for adoption from Haslemere Adoption centre, please enquire via their listing below or call us on: 01428 604297.
 You can find out more about rehoming and why to adopt from Cats Protection here.

 Please note: to meet any of the cats at Haslemere, you must have a pre-booked appointment with us.

-In selected Cats Protection centres, during the lockdown restrictions surrounding the coronavirus (COVID-19), we are trialling a new hands-free homing approach for some of our cats.
+In selected Cats Protection centres, we are using a new hands-free homing approach for some of our cats.

 This is to ensure that we can continue to help as many cats as possible at this time by matching them with their perfect family and freeing up more space in our centres.
 If you think you could be the #PurrfectMatch for one of these lovely moggies, please fill out a contact form located on your chosen cats profile page.